 Before joining Columbia University for his Ph.D., Sumit contributed to various impactful projects, including Global Scholar project (with Bloomberg Philanthropies), Ananya 3SI project (jointly with CDOT, PSI, and the Gates Foundation), and DDA project (with Steps Agency of the Washington State Department of Social and Health Services), among others.
 Prior to that, he worked as a journalist for the Everett Herald newspaper in Washington, USA.

-Recognized as one of the top change-makers by India’s leading media house, Dainik Jagran, and as an Emerging Leader by Washington’s Herald Business Journal, Sumit draws on extensive professional and consulting experience to inform his rigorous, methodologically and theoretically grounded research.
+Recognized as one of the top change-makers by India’s leading media house, Dainik Jagran, and as an Emerging Leader by Washington’s Herald Business Journal, Sumit draws on extensive professional and consulting experiences to inform his rigorous, methodologically and theoretically grounded research.
 Sumit holds an M.A. in International Educational Development from Columbia University, a graduate certificate in Global Education Entrepreneurship & Innovation from the University of Pennsylvania, and a B.A. in Strategic Communication from Washington State University.